IBM-Cloud/docs/services/iotrtinsights/assets.md

   >**Tip:** The number in parentheses indicates the maximum length of the string.
 Unless indicated, the parameter format is alphanumeric characters, mixed case.

 5. Create an asset and devices mapping list and save as a CSV file.
-  This file is used to map the imported assets in the asset list to your IoT Foundation devices.
+  This file is used to map the imported assets in the asset list to your {{site.data.keyword.iot_short}} devices.
   Sample file format:
   `sourceType,sourceId,targetType,targetId,action`
   `d:orgid:iot-device-type,device001,asset,5001,+`